-- Optimisation: modifying your code without changing the algorithm to take advantage of compiler and hardware features to make best use of your machine (speed and memory); - Readability: writing your code so that others may read, understand, and use what you have created: - Generality: designing your code to be as flexible and general as possible.
+- Debugging: the "art" of eliminating errors in syntax (misuse of the FORTRAN language), logic (unintentional "zero-divides" or square roots of negative numbers), implementation (code does not match algorithm), and design (problems with the algorithm itself); - Optimisation: The "art" of modifying the code without changing the algorithm to take advantage of compiler and hardware features to make best use of your machine (speed and memory); - Readability: The "art" of designing your code so that others may read, understand, and use what you have created; - Generality: The "art" of designing your code to be as flexible and general as possible.

-Indeed, developing good software is as much an art as anything else, and your programming skills will be honed more by doing, rather than by pouring over programming texts.
+Indeed, developing good software is as much of an art as anything else, and your programming skills will be honed more by doing, rather than by pouring over programming texts.
 This primer is therefore designed to get you started with the least amount of details possible.
 As such, debugging and optimisation techniques are left beyond the scope of this primer.
-Instead, emphasis is placed on developing general-use FORTRAN code, a consistent and readable programming style, and ways of avoiding some of the more common traps often encountered by beginning programmers.
+Instead, emphasis is placed on developing general-use FORTRAN code, a consistent, readable programming style, and ways of avoiding some of the more common traps often encountered by beginning programmers.